-We have audited the Group and College financial statements of Ealing, Hammersmith & West London College for the year ended 31 July 2013 which comprises the income and expenditure account, the balance sheet, the cash flow statement, the statement of total recognised gains and losses and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and UK accounting standards (UK Generally Accepted Accounting Practice).
+We have audited the Group and College financial statements (the "financial statements") which comprise the Group Income and Expenditure Account and the Group and College Balance Sheets and the Group Cash Flow Statement, and the Group Statement of Total Recognised Gains and Losses and the related notes.
+The financial reporting framework that has been applied in their preparation is United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the Governing Body, as a body, in accordance with the Financial Memorandum published by the Chief Executive of Skills Funding and our engagement letter dated 18 August 2011.
-Our audit work has been undertaken so that we might state to the Corporation, as a body, those matters we are required under our engagement letter dated 18 August 2011 to state to them in an auditors' report and for no other purpose.
+This report is made solely to the Corporation, as a body, in accordance with the Financial Memorandum published by the Chief Executive of Skills Funding and our engagement letter dated 1 April 2014.
+Our audit work has been undertaken so that we might state to the Corporation, as a body, those matters we are required under our engagement letter dated 1 April 2014 to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation, as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective Responsibilities of the Members of the Governing Body of Ealing, Hammersmith & West London College and Auditors
+Respective Responsibilities of the Corporation of Ealing, Hammersmith & West London College and Auditor

-As explained more fully in the Statement of the College's Governing Body responsibilities set out on page 17, the Governing Body is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Corporation's Responsibilities set out on page 16, the Corporation is responsible for the preparation of financial statements which give a true and fair view.

-Our responsibility is to audit, and express an opinion on, the financial statements in accordance with the terms of our engagement letter dated 18 August 2011, Audit Code of Practice issued by the Learning and Skills Council and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.
+Our responsibility is to audit, and express an opinion on, the financial statements in accordance with the terms of our engagement letter dated 1 April 2014, Joint Audit Code of Practice issued by the Skills Funding Agency and Education Funding Agency and International Standards on Auditing (UK and Ireland).
+The International Standards on Auditing (UK and Ireland) require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.